cu-csci-2400-spring-2020/lab6-malloclab-grunwald/README.md

 about the one or two individuals comprising your programming team.
 **Do this right away so you don't forget.**

-When you have completed the lab, you will hand in only one file (`mm.c`), which contains your solution.
+When you have completed the lab, you will be graded on the version of the lab in Git at the due date.

 # How to Work on the Lab